parischap/configs/README.md

 # 1 - Doc

+Goal of this package is to install all the necessary configuration files of a monorepo or package (eslint.config.js, prettier.config.js,...).
+If a configuration file needs changing, we only need to modify it in this package and all the repos/packages that use this package will be updated automatically.

 This package is meant to be used in the following situations:

 - creation of a library (as a single package or as a monorepo): in that configuration, the exported files constituting the library are under `esm/` and files used internally are under `esm/internal/`.
 An `index.ts` file in `esm/` must reexport all visible exports (so as to enable named imports for users).
 All files are transpiled by tsc for ESM output and by Babel for cjs output.
 In the `dist/` directory, a directory is created for each exported file (so as to enable default imports for users).
 During the build, imports of all files (exported or not) are automatically changed from named imports to default imports (for tree-shaking).
 Functions of files under the `esm/internal/` directory should be tagged with `@internal` so no types and no doc get generated for them.
 Moreover, doc is alltogether skipped for files in `esm/internal`.